z0al/dependent-issues/FAQ.md

 1. Setup the action

-    Setup the action in the repository, where you'd like to create issues and pull requests, that need to use issues or pull requests from another repository within your organization.
+    Set up the action in the repository, where you'd like to create issues and pull requests, that need to use issues or pull requests from another repository within your organization.

     Remember to setup
     ```yml